-Starred strategies had the most support from Assembly members and community members engaged in this planning process.
+Starred strategies had the most support from community members engaged in this planning process.

-GOAL 1: Housing: Utilize alcohol tax funds for housing projects and programs serving lowincome households and people experiencing homelessness

-Strategy

-Increase supply of housing and rental assistance funds for low-income households, especially households with young children.

-- · Reduce percentage of households with female head with children under 5 living in poverty.2 - Increase number of affordable units available for households with very low or low incomes (below 30 or 50 percent of median income).
-3 - · Reduce the number of households costburdened by housing (paying more than 30% of income on housing).
-4

-- Ensure Anchorage has an adequate supply of emergency shelter year-round. - Ensure shelters are small-scale (150 beds or less), accommodate special needs of individuals, provide navigation to housing to all occupants.
-Provide options for shelter that are secular. - · Reduce number of unsheltered individuals.
-5 - Reduce number of people who die outside.6

-Increase supply of transitional and supportive housing for people exiting shelter and corrections.
+GOAL 1: Everyone in Anchorage has access to safe, affordable housing.
+Strategy Suggested Measures Designated Use Increase supply of housing and rental assistance funds for low-income households, especially households with young children.
+Reduce percentage of households with female head with children under 5 living in poverty.2 Increase number of affordable units available for households with very low or low incomes (below 30 or 50 percent of median income).3 Reduce the number of households cost-burdened by housing (paying more than 30% of income on housing).4 2 3b Ensure Anchorage has an adequate supply of emergency shelter year-round.
+Ensure shelters are small-scale (150 beds or less), accommodate special needs of individuals, provide navigation to housing to all occupants.
+Provide options for shelter that are secular.
+Reduce number of unsheltered individuals.
+5 Reduce number of people who die outside.
+6 3a 3b Increase supply of transitional and supportive housing for people exiting shelter and Reduce the number of days between entrance to shelter and exit to housing.
+1 2 3a 3b corrections.

-- Reduce the number of days between entrance to shelter and exit to housing.7 - · Decrease returns to homelessness and corrections.
+· Decrease returns to homelessness and corrections.
 8,9